 Coast Center Base

 Located at Ågotnes in Fjell municipality, Coast Center Base (CCB) is about a 20 minute drive from the center of Bergen, Norway.
-The company has been in operation since 1973 and has built up considerable expertise as a service provider, in technical maintenance and harbour operations.
+The company has been in operation since 1973 and has built up considerable expertise as a service provider, in technical maintenance and harbor operations.

 The base, which covers about 7 hectares, has 1,000 metres of quays, some with a very good water depth (50 m) and no weight limits, 68,600 m2 of workshops and warehouses and 20,600 m2 of office buildings.
 CCB is the main base for supply activities to the petroleum fields in the Tampen area of the North Sea.
 These are Statfjord, Gullfaks, Veslefrikk, Troll, Huldra and Kvitebjørn fields.